-To investigate if the differences in the transcriptomic profile of resister and LTBI alveolar myeloid cells at baseline were linked with the difference in alveolar lymphocyte proportions between the groups, we repeated the baseline comparison of resister vs LTBI in myeloid cells adding "BAL lymphocyte proportion" as a co-variate in the model (Supplemental Figure 4).
+To investigate whether the differences in the transcriptomic profile of resister and LTBI alveolar myeloid cells at baseline were linked with the difference in alveolar lymphocyte proportions between the groups, we repeated the baseline comparison of resister versus LTBI in myeloid cells adding BAL lymphocyte proportion as a covariate in the model (Supplemental Figure 4).
 Differentially expressed genes (DEG) that remained significant in this analysis were independent from alveolar lymphocytosis in resisters.
 The adjustment on lymphocyte proportion differentially affected the myeloid cell subpopulations (Supplemental Figure 4).
-More strikingly, while we still observed DEG between resister and LTBI cells, the number of DEG was smaller resulting in a substantially smaller number of pathways enriched among the DEG (Supplemental Figure 4).
+More strikingly, while we still observed DEG between resister and LTBI cells, the number of DEG was smaller, resulting in a substantially smaller number of pathways enriched among the DEG (Supplemental Figure 4).
 This suggested that most of the myeloid cell baseline functional transcriptomic differences observed between resisters and LTBI were associated with the alveolar lymphocytosis.

-Characteristics of alveolar lymphoid cells in the absence of Mtb clusters comprised T cells (CD3+), including CD4+ naïve T cells (CCR7, SELL [CD62L]), CD4+ regulatory T cells (FOXP3, CTLA4), CD8+ CTLs (GZMs), and CD4+ and CD8+ TRM cells expressing tissue-resident markers (Figure 4A-C, Supplemental Figure 2 and Supplemental Table 3).
-We also detected one cluster of NK cells (KLRC2, NCAM [CD56]) and one B cell cluster (MS4A1, CD79 and CD19) (Figure 4A-C and Supplemental Figure 2).
+Characteristics of alveolar lymphoid cells in the absence of Mtb.
+Next, we annotated the subpopulations in the lymphocyte subset, where we identified 19 clusters (Figure 4A, Supplemental Figure 2, and Supplemental Table 3).
+The majority of lymphocyte clusters comprised T cells (CD3+), including CD4+ naive T cells (CCR7, SELL [CD62L]), CD4+ regulatory T cells (FOXP3, CTLA4), CD8+ CTLs (GZMs), and CD4+ and CD8+ TRM cells expressing tissue-resident markers (Figure 4, A-C, Supplemental Figure 2, and Supplemental Table 3).
+We also detected one cluster of NK cells (KLRC2, NCAM [CD56]) and 1 B cell cluster (MS4A1, CD79 and CD19) (Figure 4, A-C, and Supplemental Figure 2).